How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: It is not known if etravirine passes into breast milk.
-Women who have HIV are cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.
+Breast-feeding: This medication passes into breast milk.
+If you are a breast-feeding parent and are taking etravirine, it may affect your baby.
+Talk to your doctor about whether you should continue breast-feeding.
+Birthing parents who have HIV are generally cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.

 Children: The safety and effectiveness of using this medication have not been established for children less than 6 years of age.